DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 It was officially signed on 2 August 1776, when 56 members of the Second Continental Congress put their John Hancocks to the Declaration.
 The 2-page document had been written in 17

-Now it does generate the correct answer
+Now it manages to generate the correct response.

 Continue reading